jyshnkr/PyFlink-G05/README.md

 I learned and researched about page rank and page rank algorithm, And posted the same.

 ## Pariveshita Thota
+I have done some groundwork to find some interesting information regarding Apache Flink and have gathered some important content and have created a new file and updated it in the wiki page in GitHub and provided the following reference to my content.

 ## Nandini Kandi